 To utilize AI, collecting, aggregating, and harmonizing accurate data (from many different sources – from legacy systems, cloud-based applications, and IoT devices and sensors) will be vital so that it can be processed for realizing trends and insights.
 The data works as the fuel for AI: the more information you have available, the better, the smarter you can use AI.

 Artificial intelligence and machine learning often go hand in hand, as machine learning is a subset of AI (and deep learning is a subset of machine learning).
 To put it simply, without machine learning, AI cannot be developed, and machine learning is like a blood vessel for AI.

-You could perhaps use it for detecting fraudulent invoices or to predict the future, like delays in air freight or demand for goods so you can plan supply accordingly, it can be used for managing risks (for example material shortages) or to improve route optimization.
+You could perhaps use it for detecting fraudulent invoices or for predicting the future, like delays in air freight or demand for goods so you can plan supply accordingly, it can be used for managing risks (for example, material shortages) or to improve route optimization.

 6. Supply Chain Integration

 This trend is close to our hearts here at Youredi, as enabling the logistics industry to improve supply chain integration is our mission, as it can have significant impacts on the global economy.